livingdocsIO/documentation/content/reference/document/metadata/plugins/li-reference.md

   dynamicIndexing: true
   systemMetadata: false
   planningSystem: false
+deprecatedIn: release-2023-09
 description: |
-  With `release-2022-03` this is superseeded by [`li-document-reference`]({{< ref "/reference/document/metadata/plugins/li-document-reference" >}}).
+  With {{< release "release-2022-03" >}} this is superseeded by [`li-document-reference`]({{< ref "/reference/document/metadata/plugins/li-document-reference" >}}).

-  A `li-reference` metadata field shows a reference to another document.
-To select a document one gets provided a Document Selection Modal.
+  Shows a reference to another document.
+A Document Selection Dialog is shown, based on shorthand queries and `useDashboard` to select documents.
 defaultUI: |
   Document selection dialog.